MessageSquare0x

 1. What percentage of your workforce actually contributes data?
 If it is under 50%, your analytics are built on a biased sample.

 2. How old is your freshest data point?
-If the answer is measured in months, you are analyzing the past, not predicting the future.
+If the answer is measured in months, you are analyzing the past, not the next useful decision.

 3. Can your data tell you why — or only what?
 If you only have scores, you have a dashboard.
 If you have context, you have a strategy.